hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

 Notice that this output refers to only "1 processor" and mentions only one process.
 We requested two processes, but only a single one reports back!
+Additionally, we requested two *nodes*, but only one is mentioned in the above output (`pascal17`).

 So what's going on?
-If your job were really *using* both tasks that were assigned to it, then both would have written to `amdahl.out`.
+If your job were really *using* both tasks and nodes that were assigned to it, then both would have written to `amdahl.out`.

+The `amdahl` binary is enabled to run in parallel but it's also able to run in serial.
+If we want it to run in parallel, we'll have to tell it so more directly.
 ::::::
 :::